icevirm/cs_scanner/README.md

 # Cloud Security Scanner (cs_scanner)

 **cs_scanner** is a modular CLI tool designed to scan and analyze security configurations in public cloud environments.
-It currently supports AWS and GCP, with Azure planned.
+It currently supports AWS, Azure and GCP.
 The tool helps identify weak spots such as missing encryption, overly permissive access, and insecure IAM policies — especially where native tools like AWS Security Hub fall short.

 ## ✨ Features